ArashPartow/exprtk/readme.txt

 [EXPRTK NOTES]
+ (00) Precision and performance of expression evaluations are the
+      dominant principles of the ExprTk library.

- (00) Supported types are float, double and long double.
+ (01) Supported types are float, double and long double.

- (01) Standard mathematical operator precedence is applied (BEDMAS).
+ (02) Standard mathematical operator precedence is applied (BEDMAS).

- (02) Supported user defined types are numeric and string variables
+ (03) Supported user defined types are numeric and string variables
       and functions.

- (03) All variable and function names are case-insensitive
+ (04) All variable and function names are case-insensitive

- (04) Variable and function names must begin with a letter
+ (05) Variable and function names must begin with a letter
       (A-Z or a-z), then can be comprised of any combination of letters, digits and underscores. (eg: x, var1 or power_func99)

- (05) Expression lengths are limited only by storage capacity.
+ (06) Expression lengths are limited only by storage capacity.

- (06) The life-time of objects registered with a symbol-table must
+ (07) The life-time of objects registered with or created from a
-      span at least the life-time of expressions generated using that symbol-table, otherwise the result will be undefined behavior.
+      specific symbol-table must span at least the life-time of expressions generated using that symbol-table, otherwise
+      the result will be undefined behavior.

+ (08) Equal/Nequal are normalized equality routines, which use
- (07) Equal/Nequal routines use epsilons of 0.0000000001 and 0.000001
-      for double and float types respectively.
+      epsilons of 0.0000000001 and 0.000001 for double and float types respectively.

- (08) All trigonometric functions assume radian input unless
+ (09) All trigonometric functions assume radian input unless
       stated otherwise.

- (09) Expressions may contain white-space characters such as
+ (10) Expressions may contain white-space characters such as
       space,  tabs, new-lines, control-feed et al.
       ('\n', '\r', '\t', '\b', '\v', '\f')

- (10) Strings may be constructed from any letters, digits or special
+ (11) Strings may be constructed from any letters, digits or special
       characters such as (~!@#$%^&*()[]|=+ ,./?<>;:"`~_), and must be enclosed with single-quotes.
       eg: 'Frankly, my dear, I don't give a damn!'

- (11) User defined normal functions can have up to 20 parameters,
+ (12) User defined normal functions can have up to 20 parameters,
       where as user defined vararg-functions can have an unlimited number of parameters.

- (12) The inbuilt polynomial functions can be at most of degree 12.
+ (13) The inbuilt polynomial functions can be at most of degree 12.

- (13) Where appropriate constant folding optimisations will be
+ (14) Where appropriate constant folding optimisations will be
       applied. (eg: The expression '2+(3-(x/y))' becomes '5-(x/y)')

- (14) String processing capabilities are available by default.
+ (15) String processing capabilities are available by default.
       To turn them off, the following needs to be defined at compile time: exprtk_disable_string_capabilities

- (15) Expressions may contain any of the following comment styles:
+ (16) Expressions may contain any of the following comment styles:
       1. // .... \n
       2. #  .... \n
       3. /* .... */